 - Traditionally used in medicine for over 2000 years

-At H4H Naturals, we see propolis as a bridge between ancient wisdom and modern science.
-Our propolis ointment is made exclusively from ethically sourced, certified organic propolis—a promise to you and our planet.
+At H4H Naturals, we understand propolis as a bridge between ancient wisdom and modern science.
+Our propolis ointment is made exclusively from ethically sourced, certified organic propolis – a promise to you and our planet.

-The quality of propolis cream depends crucially on its origin.
-Bees collect propolis from different plants depending on their geographical location – European propolis comes mainly from poplars and birches, while tropical propolis is often obtained from exotic trees such as Baccharis or Dalbergia.
+The quality of propolis cream significantly depends on its origin.
+Bees collect propolis from various plants depending on the geographical location – European propolis primarily comes from poplars and birches, while tropical propolis is often obtained from exotic trees like Baccharis or Dalbergia.

-"In my more than 20 years of experience with botanical extracts, I've learned: The best propolis care comes only from respectful cooperation with beekeepers who protect their bees and the environment." – Jiri Studnicky, founder of H4H Naturals
+"In my over 20 years of experience with botanical extracts, I've learned: The best propolis care is only achieved through respectful collaboration with beekeepers who protect their bees and the environment." – Jiri Studnicky, Founder of H4H Naturals

 - Flavonoids (10-15%): Quercetin, Kaempferol, Galangin – powerful antioxidants